 ltem # Title Credits

 PSY 687 and PSY 689 or PSY 3-4

 690

-Total credits: 36
+Total Credits 39

 Counseling and Community Psychology (M.A.)
+Degree Type M.A.

 Mission Statement:

 The graduate programs in psychology at Russell Sage College prepare students for work as mental health counselors and community psychologists.
 The programs have been designed for students who have made a commitment to advance social justice, to promote the well-being of individuals, families and groups with varying cultural traditions, and to develop change strategies to address social issues in diverse communities through the application of psychological principles, research and methods.